-The amfori BSCI helps Triumph define overall goals and targets to assess our progress in achieving them.
+Triumph defines overall goals and targets to assess our progress in achieving them.
 With regards to combatting Modern Slavery, we recognize the following key targets to be monitored:

-OUR OWN STAFF INCREASES
+OUR OWN STAFF

-increases awareness of forced labour and human rights risks, particularly those related to forced labour and human trafficking.
+increased awareness of forced labour and human rights risks,

-OUR SUPPLY CHAINS' BUSINESS

-partners show continuous improvement, particularly with regard to the BSCI Performance area on bonded labour.
+OUR SUPPLY CHAINS' BUSINESS partners show continuous improvement, particularly with regard to the areas in relation to recruiting practices.